radiantearth/stac-browser/local_files.md

 ## Using STAC Browser from source

-If you are accessing Stac-Browser by running the `npm start` command, you can run a local webserver using the [`http-server`](https://www.npmjs.com/package/http-server) package.
+If you are accessing STAC Browser by running the `npm start` command, you can run a local webserver using the [`http-server`](https://www.npmjs.com/package/http-server) package.

 Install `http-server`: